 Phthalates testing according to EU regulations

 The European Food Safety Authority (EFSA) recently reassessed the public health concerns relating to the use of phthalates as plasticizers in food contact materials (FCMs).
-Following the assessment, the Commission decided to introduce new, more stringent rules for using phthalates in FCMs.1 Strict regulations also apply to other product categories, such as cosmetics, toys, and consumer products.
+Following the assessment, the Commission decided to introduce new, more stringent rules for phthalates in FCMs.1

+Strict regulations also apply to other product categories, such as consumer products, clothing, and cosmetics.
 Measurlabs offers the necessary testing to verify that phthalate content and migration from materials do not exceed the limits outlined in EU legislation.

 What are phthalates?